The-Vigil/Vigil_assistant_chat_widget/README.md

-# Vigil Chatbot Frontend Widget
+# AI Assistant Chat Widget

-This repository contains the frontend widget for Vigil's AI-powered chatbot, AEGIS (Autonomous Enhanced Guidance and Intelligent Support).
-AEGIS serves as Vigil's dedicated Property Protection Consultant, assisting users with property protection inquiries and providing general guidance about Vigil's digital verification system.
+This repository contains a modern frontend widget for an VIIGIL AI-powered chatbot assistant.
+Built with React and integrated with RunPod's serverless infrastructure, this widget provides a seamless voice and text interaction experience.
+The assistant serves as a personal AI consultant, capable of handling voice input, providing text responses, and delivering natural voice responses.

 ## Screenshots

-To give you a better idea of how the Vigil Chatbot Widget looks and functions, here are a few screenshots:
+To give you a better idea of how the AI Assistant Chat Widget looks and functions, here are a few screenshots:

 ### Chat Interface
 ![Chat Interface](images/chat-interface.png)